4 The Hole Argument and Some Extensions 38

 4.3 Fiber bundles: principal bundles, associated bundles, frame bundles, natural and gauge-natural bundles 55

-An ordered set of basis vectors at a point of
+An ordered set of basis vectors

 is called a linear frame, and the set of all such